payment-gateway.app Docs

 Point these hostnames to your server's public IP:

-Admin frontendADMIN_FRONTEND_DOMAINadmin.example.com
+Admin frontendADMIN_FRONTEND_DOMAINMPG_ADMIN_FRONTEND_DOMAINadmin.example.com

-Admin APIADMIN_BACKEND_DOMAINapi.example.com
+Admin APIADMIN_BACKEND_DOMAINMPG_ADMIN_BACKEND_DOMAINapi.example.com

-Checkout frontendMAIN_FRONTEND_DOMAINpay.example.com
+Checkout frontendMAIN_FRONTEND_DOMAINMPG_MAIN_FRONTEND_DOMAINpay.example.com

-Webhook endpointMAIN_BACKEND_DOMAINwebhook.example.com
+Webhook endpointMAIN_BACKEND_DOMAINMPG_MAIN_BACKEND_DOMAINwebhook.example.com

 Database adminMONGO_EXPRESS_DOMAINdb.example.com

 All hostnames must resolve before the first deployment so Caddy can issue TLS certificates.
 Use any subdomain labels you prefer as long as they match your .env file.
-MONGO_EXPRESS_DOMAIN is optional — remove the route from your reverse proxy configuration if you do not need it.
+MONGO_EXPRESS_DOMAIN is optional; remove the route from your reverse proxy configuration if you do not need it.

-Step 1: Retrieve Registry Access Credentials
+Step 1: Retrieve Deployment Access Credentials

 REGISTRY_ACCESS_ID=<from dashboard>